murex/Kata-MedianListOfLists/README.md

 - Use a dichotomous search
 - Sort the lists to speed up max and min
 - Use a binary search for countSmaller and countGreater
-- Compute countSmaller and countGreater in the single call (remember the lists are supposed to be on a different machine)
+- Compute countSmaller and countGreater in a single call (remember the lists are supposed to be on a different machine)
 - Parallelize the computations happening on the different lists (BONUS: how to abstract this to keep the unit tests deterministic and single threaded?)

 ## Getting Started